tmcw/big/docs/user-guide.md

 `big-presentation` is the tool you use to create, manage and give big presentations.

-When you install it with npm or yarn, you get these three utilities:
+When you install it with npm or yarn, you get these four utilities:

 * `big-presentation-init`
   * Initializes presentations.
 Run it just like that to dump the necessary